ECuiDev/obsidian-quiz-generator/README.md

    - Search for `Quiz Generator`.
    - Select the plugin to open its page and then select **Install**.
    - Select **Enable** on the plugin page or go back to the **Community plugins** page and toggle the switch.
-2. Open the plugin settings and enter your API key.
+2. Open the plugin settings and enter your API key for the selected provider.
-   - If you don't have an API key, create an account at [OpenAI](https://platform.openai.com/) and retrieve your API key from [API keys](https://platform.openai.com/api-keys).
+   - If you don't have an API key, create an account at the relevant provider's site and retrieve your API key.
 3. Configure the other settings as desired.

 #### Manual Installation